 To create a speaker pair, there are some requirements for the two Google Home speakers, including:

 - Same model.
 The two Google Home speakers must be the same model.
 Google Home can only pair to another Google Home; Google Home Mini can only pair to another Google Home Mini; Google Nest Mini (Home Mini 2nd Gen) can only pair another Nest Mini.
-You cannot mix Google Home Mini with a Google Home, or a Google Nest Mini.
+Nest Audio can pair with another Nest Audio.
+You cannot mix Google Home Mini with a Google Home, Nest Audio, or a Google Nest Mini.

 - Same room.
 In the Google Home app, you need to set the two speakers in one room, although the two speakers can be physically in different rooms.
 The two speakers do not check the physical location of the other one.